awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 **Important**
 When you choose a resource data sync on the **Inventory Detail View** page, Systems Manager automatically creates the **Amazon\-GlueServiceRoleForSSM** role\.
 This role enables AWS Glue to access the Amazon S3 bucket for resource data sync\.
 Systems Manager automatically attaches the following policies to the role:
 **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}**: This policy enables communication between AWS Glue and Systems Manager Inventory\.
-**AWSGlueServiceRole**: This is an AWS managed policy that enables access to AWS Glue\.
+`AWSGlueServiceRole`: This is an AWS managed policy that enables access to AWS Glue\.
 If a policy with the name **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}** already exists in your IAM user account, and this policy is not attached to the **Amazon\-GlueServiceRoleForSSM** role, then the system returns an error\.
 To resolve this issue, use the IAM console to verify that the contents of the **Amazon\-GlueServicePolicyForSSM\-\{*Amazon S3 bucket name*\}** policy match the inline policy in this procedure\.
 Then attach the policy to the **Amazon\-GlueServiceRoleForSSM** role\.

 ## Querying data on the inventory detailed view page<a name="systems-manager-inventory-query-detail-view"></a>

-Use the following procedure to view inventory data from multiple AWS Regions and Amazon Web Services accounts on the Systems Manager Inventory **Detailed View** page\.
+Use the following procedure to view inventory data from multiple AWS Regions and AWS accounts on the Systems Manager Inventory **Detailed View** page\.

 **Important**
 The Inventory **Detailed View** page is only available in AWS Regions that offer Amazon Athena\.
 If the following tabs are not displayed on the Systems Manager Inventory page, it means Athena is not available in the Region and you can't use the **Detailed View** to query data\.